bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 There are other cases when you need to break out and create custom react elements, objects and such.
-I'm not saying that they are bad, I'm just saying that I think folks turn to them to early and too often and are perhaps creating more complexity than they need too.
+I'm not saying that they are bad, I'm just saying that I think folks turn to them to early and too often and are perhaps creating more complexity than they need to.

 ### Thanks!

 If you have read thus far thanks for taking the time and I hope there was something here that you found useful.